 The above is a quote from the info-graphic accompanying Arlington69’s post dealing with the idea that the game invokes momentum swings in the shape of artificial drops in passing accuracy .
 The basis of Arlington69’s post is a statistical analysis.
 As you may have noted, Arlington69 has collected and recorded a massive load of data from his own matces.
 In this case, he looks at how the passing accuracy changes between the two halves in cases where either player either had a low or a high passing accuracy in the 1st half.
 The outcome of that comparison is plotted in the chart below.
 As clearly visible, players who either had low or high passing accuracy in the 1st half usually saw their higher passing accuracy swing in the opposite direction in the 2nd half.
 Arlington69 refrains himself from claiming that the observations above prove artificial momentum swings.
 Instead he argues that “What causes it is hard to say for sure but this variability helps to understand why people think the game has momentum“.

 There is little doubt that the passing accuracy can vary during a match or between matches, but we are not quite as puzzled as Arlington69 when it comes to why that happens.

 The primary factor influencing your passing accuracy is your ability to make the right passing decisions under any given set of circumstances.

-A lot of players appear to believe that having a team with top passing stats should guarantee you a high passing accuracy.
-This is however far from the case.
+A lot of players appear to believe that having a team with top passing stats should guarantee you a high passing accuracy in every match and throughout the match.
+This is however far from a realistic expectation.

 If you constantly make the wrong passing decisions, your passing accuracy will plummet no matter what stats your team has.
-If you make the right decisions, your passing accuracy will skyrocket no matter what team you are using.
+If you on the other hand make the right decisions, your passing accuracy will skyrocket no matter what team you are using.